kudobuilder/kudo.dev/content/docs/comparison/custom-controllers.md

 ## [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder)
 Kubebuilder is a framework for building Kubernetes APIs using CRDs.
-It uses Go, and provides an opinionated way to generate and developer Kubernetes APIs.
+It uses Go, and provides an opinionated way to generate and develop Kubernetes APIs.
+It utilizes the [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) library as a base for new controllers.

 When following the Kubebuilder approach, Data is stored in CustomResourceDefinitions.
 A Controller then implements reconcile loops that watches the CRs and other resources and handles changes according to the business logic.